 Image: FEA USP.

 RAUSP Management Journal is published by Emerald Publishing on behalf of the University of Sao Paulo (USP) and it is owned by USP.
-RAUSP is published under a platinum OA arrangement, in that all charges for publishing an OA article in RAUSP are funded by the University of São Paulo.
+RAUSP is published under a Diamond OA arrangement, in that all charges for publishing an OA article in RAUSP are funded by the University of São Paulo.
 There is no charge to the author.

 Transparency statement for RAUSP Management Journal